 #1.Winter Jasmine –

+The first one in the top 5 winter plants list is Winter Jasmine.
 When we talk about winter landscaping trends in Texas, you can hardly miss out on the beautiful winter jasmine.
 Winter jasmines are more likely to bloom during the month of January, and fill your yard with the gorgeous fragrance of its delicate yellow flowers.
 These flowering vines add the perfect pop of color to your winter landscape by adorning your fences or walls.

 Pansies are another one of the most preferred choices of winter plants for Texas.
 These pretty pansies give you diverse options in terms of color choice, so that you get to pick your favorite or favorites and team them together to add the dramatic color composition to your garden.
 But, once you have added these low-growing annuals to your garden, make sure that they get enough of the winter sun that is required for them to grow.

 Snapdragon makes for the perfect winter plant in Texas, as it stops blooming once there is too much heat.
 Like pansies, snapdragons too offer you with a wide range of colors to choose from and add a unique color splash to your garden bed during the winter season in Texas.
 What makes Snapdragons so attractive is the fact that they not only add liveliness to your winter landscape with their color varieties, but also give height to your garden with their 12-36” long stalks.
 With their need for full sun, snapdragons too need partial shade to bloom during the Texas winter.